-- Application- The Graduate Admissions Office process applications for graduate admissions.
-Applications are to be completed and paid at Apply Texas.
-For additional information on Graduate admissions, please visit the University of Texas at Austin Graduate School webpage. - Official Transcript/s from all academic institution attended are required including Community Colleges.
-Upload a copy of official transcripts dated one year or less; if admitted official, hard copy, transcripts are required. - Official report of GRE scores for the AEDNP program ONLY; scores are valid 5 years prior to the program start date.
-GRE School Code: 6882 (a department code is not required). - Current Curriculum Vitae (CV) indicating educational background, professional experience, volunteer experience and other relevant information (e.g. publications, scholarship and awards, professional organizations and community activities). - Statement of Purpose should be uploaded on the Status Check page.
-The SOP must be double spaced, 1-inch margins, 12-point and maximum length of 2 pages, addressing the following: - o Discuss the development of your interest in nursing graduate education. - o Discuss the basis for your choosing nursing as opposed to other health-related professions. - o Identify the concentration for which you are applying, including the basis for choice, any experience in this area, and goals for working in this area. - Provide any information that you believe your application would be incomplete without and that sheds more light on your unique potential to succeed in a graduate nursing program and contribute to the University community and the nursing profession? - Three references.
+Application- The Graduate Admissions Office process applications for graduate admissions.
+Applications are to be completed and paid on the Graduate School Application for Admission webpage.
+For additional information on Graduate admissions, please visit the University of Texas at Austin Graduate School webpage.

+Official Transcript/s from all academic institution attended are required including Community Colleges.
+Upload a copy of official transcripts dated one year or less; if admitted official, hard copy, transcripts are required.

+Current Curriculum Vitae (CV) indicating educational background, professional experience, volunteer experience and other relevant information (e.g. publications, scholarship and awards, professional organizations and community activities).

+Statement of Purpose should be uploaded on the Status Check page.
+The SOP must be double spaced, 1-inch margins, 12-point and maximum length of 2 pages, addressing the following:

+- Discuss the development of your interest in nursing graduate education. - Discuss the basis for your choosing nursing as opposed to other health-related professions. - Identify the concentration for which you are applying, including the basis for choice, any experience in this area, and goals for working in this area. - Provide any information that you believe your application would be incomplete without and that sheds more light on your unique potential to succeed in a graduate nursing program and contribute to the University community and the nursing profession.

+Three references.
 Provide the name, position and email address for three recommenders on the application for admissions.
-Recommenders are sent an email with instructions on completing the reference form. - At minimum one recommender must be from a healthcare professional, such as a nurse, physician, nurse practitioner or clinical nurse specialist. - Prerequisite check sheet.
-Document complete by the applicant that provides prerequisite course information (number, name, institution, semester, grade, and credits). - International applicants must submit an official score report demonstrating an adequate knowledge of English (TOEFL or IELTS).
+Recommenders are sent an email with instructions on completing the reference form.

+• At minimum one recommender must be from a healthcare professional, such as a nurse, physician, nurse practitioner or clinical nurse specialist.

+Prerequisite check sheet.
+Document completed by the applicant that provides prerequisite course information (number, name, institution, semester, grade, and credits).

+International applicants must submit an official score report demonstrating an adequate knowledge of English (TOEFL or IELTS).
 See policies on the Graduate School's International webpage.

+Do I have to take the Graduate Record Exam (GRE) to be admitted?

+No, the GRE is not required.

-When does the AEMSN and AEPhD program begin?
+When does the AEMSN, AEDNP, and AEPhD program begin?

-The AE program has one admission per academic year and begins in the summer semester.
+The AE programs have one admission per academic year and begins in the summer semester.